Beveridgean Unemployment Gap: Beveridgean unemployment gap

-The proposition gives an explicit formula for the unemployment gap, expressed in terms of observable sufficient statistics.
-The formula is valid in any Beveridgean labor-market model, irrespective of the structure of the labor market, production, preferences, and wage setting.
-Another advantage of the formula is that we do not need to keep track of all the shocks disturbing the labor market---shocks to productivity, wages, labor-force participation, matching function, job separations, preferences, etc. The sufficient statistics are all we need to observe.\footnote{Without assumption~\ref{a:constant}, we could still obtain a formula for the unemployment gap, but it would require three additional statistics: the elasticities of $\e$, $\k$, and $\z$ with respect to the unemployment rate \cp{K18}.}
+The proposition gives an explicit formula for the unemployment gap, expressed in terms of sufficient statistics.\footnote{We could obtain a formula for the unemployment gap without assumption~\ref{a:constant}, but we would need three additional statistics: the elasticities of $\e$, $\z$, and $\k$ with respect to unemployment \cp{K18}.} The formula is valid in any Beveridgean model, irrespective of the microfoundations for the Beveridge curve, of firms' production functions, of workers' utility functions, and of wage setting.
+Another advantage of the formula is that we do not need to keep track of all the shocks disturbing the labor market; we only need to keep track of the sufficient statistics.

-A secondary benefit of assumption~\ref{a:constant} is to simplify the shapes of the curves in the Beveridge diagram: the Beveridge curve becomes isoelastic, and the isowelfare curve becomes linear with slope $-(1-\z)/\k$.
-The simplification yields additional results:

-\begin{proposition} Under assumption~\ref{a:constant}, the following comparative statics hold: \begin{itemize} \item An increase in recruiting cost raises the efficient unemployment rate and lowers the efficient tightness. \item An increase in the social value of nonwork raises the efficient unemployment rate and lowers the efficient tightness. \item A compensated increase in the Beveridge elasticity (increase in $\e$ keeping welfare constant) raises the efficient unemployment rate and lowers the efficient tightness. \item An outward shift of the Beveridge curve (increase in $v_0$) raises the efficient unemployment rate but does not affect the efficient tightness. \end{itemize}\end{proposition}

-The intuition is conveyed by the diagrams in figure~\ref{f:theory}.
-When recruiting is more costly or unemployment is less costly, the unemployment-vacancy tradeoff becomes more favorable to unemployment, and the efficient unemployment rate increases (panels~C and D).
-A compensated increase in the Beveridge elasticity (analogous to a compensated price increase in the context of Hicksian demand) is an increase in $\e$ compensated by a change in $v_0$ so that the new Beveridge curve remains tangent to the same isowelfare curve (panel~E).
-Such a change steepens the Beveridge curve: a rise in unemployment triggers a larger drop in vacancies, so the unemployment-vacancy tradeoff is more favorable to unemployment, and the efficient unemployment rate increases.
-Finally, the outward shift of the Beveridge curve does not change its elasticity so the efficient tightness remains the same.
-Since the Beveridge curve is further out, however, the efficient unemployment rate is higher.